Why the Work Reads Differently to Pilots

 Recognition Is Not a Requirement

-The work does not depend on aviation knowledge to function.
-It does not conceal meaning behind specialized symbols or coded references.
-What it offers instead is layered accessibility.
+The work does not depend on aviation knowledge to function, nor does it conceal meaning behind specialized symbols or coded references.
+Instead, it offers layered accessibility.

-Some viewers respond first to balance, color, and restraint.
-Others sense tension, movement, or containment.
-Pilots may recognize structural logic that echoes familiar systems.
+Some viewers respond first to balance, color, and restraint, while others sense tension, movement, or containment.
+Pilots, in contrast, may recognize structural logic that echoes familiar systems.

 No single reading completes the work.